-Once you have logged onto the Banner Student system and selected the report for an individual course, Banner shows you a "Course Assessment Summary" that aggregates all the student responses for that course on a single page.
-Should you wish to see each individual set of responses, that is, each student's set of responses to the assessment questionnaire, you may click on "Individual Responses."
-This allows you to click through each set of responses, one at a time.
+Once you have logged onto the Dartmouth College Student Information System (SIS or Banner), click on "Dartmouth Faculty and Advisor Main Menu" and then on "Course Assessment Reports."
+You will find yourself on the "Course Level Reports" page.
+Click on "Course List" to access a list of courses by term; the most recent term you taught will appear first; you may select a different term by using the drop-down menu near the top of the page.
+Next you can select "Single Course Report" to see an aggregation of all the student responses for that course on a single page.
+It is also very helpful to look at each individual set of responses, that is, each student's set of responses to the assessment questionnaire.
+For that, click on "Individual Response Reports."
+This allows you to browse through each student's whole set of responses, one at a time.
 This can help you interpret the responses; for example, a student who reports spending fewer than 5 hours each week on your course may also have indicated a lack of intellectual engagement.
-Seeing a whole set of responses from an individual student can help you make better sense of them.
+Returning to the "Main Menu," you may also choose to see various comparison reports and even college-wide reports.

 Students who report high attendance rates and ten or more hours per week spent on your course were probably highly engaged by your course.
 The grade expectations they report may help you compare your sense of their achievement to theirs.
 The grades LP (low pass), P (pass) and HP (high pass) are used in graduate level courses.
 Students who take the course for CT (credit) only or under an NRO (non-recording option) agreement may have significantly different perspectives on the course than those who took it for a grade.
 All of this information can be useful in future course planning and adjustments.

 State your desired outcomes at the top of your syllabus and take a sentence or two for each assignment to explain how it furthers the goals you have set for learning.
-If you use a Blackboard site for the course, give the students enrolled in the course a heads-up e-mail a week or more before the first class meeting and invite them to browse the syllabus and assignments.
-It's also a good idea to have them complete a short pre-course survey to prompt them to reflect on their reasons for signing up for your course and so that you can know more about what they know, what they expect from the course and how they think they learn best.
-The DCAL director and associate directors can help you set this up quickly.
+If you use a Canvas site for the course, give the students enrolled in the course a heads-up e-mail a week or more before the first class meeting and invite them to browse the syllabus and assignments.
+It's also a good idea to have them complete a short pre-course survey (links to DCAL resource) to prompt them to reflect on their reasons for signing up for your course and so that you can know more about what they know, what they expect from the course and how they think they learn best.
+DCAL and the instructional designers from Educational Technology can help you set this up quickly.

 2. I learned a lot in this course.
 Students strongly agree with this statement when they feel that the high expectations you set out for them matched their own reasons for taking the course and when they have had plenty of opportunities to assess their success and reflect on that assessment.
-Ken Bain writes that people learn best and most deeply when "they can try, fail, receive feedback, and try again before anyone makes a judgment of their work" (What the Best College Teachers Do: Understanding Human Learning [The Teaching and Learning Resource Center Advancing University Learning, Montclair State University, 2006] based on Ken Bain, What the Best College Teachers Do [Cambridge, MA: Harvard University Press, 2004]).
+Ken Bain (2006) writes that people learn best and most deeply when "they can try, fail, receive feedback, and try again before anyone makes a judgment of their work."
 This means that learning activities like practice tests and quizzes that students can take over and over and opportunities to rewrite essays for full marks help students learn.

 5. The objectives of the course were clear to me.
+Your expectations and your students' expectations will not always mesh, but that's all the more reason that you take time to be explicit and allow your students to tell you about their expectations.
+They do not have to match exactly, but it helps if everyone acknowledges where expectations and goals diverge.
 State your desired outcomes at the top of your syllabus and take a sentence or two for each assignment to explain how it furthers the goals you have set for learning in your course.
-If you use a Blackboard site for the course, give the students enrolled in the course a heads-up e-mail a week or more before the first class meeting and invite them to browse the syllabus and assignments.
-It's also a good idea to have them complete a short pre-course survey to prompt them to reflect on their reasons for signing up for your course and so that you can know more about what they know, what they expect from the course and how they think they learn best.
+If you use a Canvas site for the course, give the students enrolled in the course a heads-up e-mail a week or more before the first class meeting and invite them to browse the syllabus and assignments.
+It's also a good idea to have them complete a short pre-course survey (links to DCAL resource) to prompt them to reflect on their reasons for signing up for your course and so that you can know more about what they know, what they expect from the course and how they think they learn best.
 The DCAL director and associate directors can help you set this up.
-Your expectations and theirs will not always mesh, but that's all the more reason that you take time to be explicit and allow your students to tell you about their expectations.
-They do not have to match exactly, but it helps if everyone acknowledges where expectations and goals diverge.

 6. I found the course to be well organized.
-Many instructors resent this question because students may not be in a position to see how well you have organized a course.
-Nevertheless, even a well-organized course can appear disorganized to an inexperienced student and it helps if we keep our students informed about why we do the things we do.
+Students may not be in a position to see how well you have organized a course; nevertheless, even a well-organized course can appear disorganized to an inexperienced student and it helps if we keep our students informed about why we do the things we do.
 When we tell students how our choices of readings, assignments and assessments relate to the learning goals of the course, they are more likely to see how a course is organized and why.

 7. The assignments reinforced my understanding of the course material.
 Whether the assignment is a paper, a problem set or a lab report, we should make explicit what learning goals we expect the assignment to help students achieve.
 Is it about memorizing details? mastering a disciplinary discourse? learning methods of research or procedures?
 Generally an assignment has more than one learning goal in mind.
 Make these explicit on the assignment sheet or in the syllabus.
 Sometimes it makes sense to include a set of rubrics by which you will assess how well the assignment has been done.